ronaldkalani/pdq-capa-deviation-dashboard/README.md

 ### 📉 Deviation Tracking
 19,967 records flagged with invalid therapy timelines (THER dataset).

+We found that over 19,000 treatment records in the current dataset are using a placeholder date (January 1, 1970) instead of the actual therapy start or end dates.
+This issue can compromise our ability to verify treatment durations, assess quality risks, or meet regulatory audit expectations.
+These records should be reviewed and corrected to restore data reliability

 ### 🚨 CAPA Flagged Pairs
 Most frequent drug-reaction combinations (e.g., `XOLAIR` – Pneumonia, `METHOTREXATE` – Arthralgia).